-Part 4: Meat Formulation Problem Solving (100 Points)
+Part 4: Meat Formulation Problem Solving (80 Points)

 Students will be given a situational problem involving the least cost formulation of a batch of particular meat products (hamburger, wiener, bologna, fresh ground pork, etc.).

-Students will use the Pearson Square (Appendix D) method to correctly formulate the product and answer 10 questions (value of 10 points each) about the formulation.
-Questions will be fill in the blank questions.
+Students will use the Pearson Square (Appendix D) method to correctly formulate the product and answer 8 questions (value of 10 points each) about the formulation.
 Sample problems are provided in Appendix E